0day-ci/linux/Documentation/userspace-api/media/v4l/vidioc-dqevent.rst

 	the regions changes.
 This event has a struct :c:type:`v4l2_event_motion_det`
 	associated with it.
+    * - ``V4L2_EVENT_CODEC_ERROR``
+      - 7
+      - This event is triggered when some error occurs inside the codec engine, usually it can be replaced by a POLLERR event, but in some cases, the POLLERR may cause the application to exit, but this event can allow the application to handle the codec error without exiting.
+    * - ``V4L2_EVENT_SKIP``
+      - 8
+      - This event is triggered when one frame is decoded, but it won't be outputed to the display.
+So the application can't get this frame, and the input frame count is dismatch with the output frame count.
+And this evevt is telling the client to handle this case.
     * - ``V4L2_EVENT_PRIVATE_START``
       - 0x08000000
       - Base event number for driver-private events.